DewaldOosthuizen/zombie_apocalypse/README.md

-# retro_mashup
+# retro_Apocalypse
-Retro Mashup created with Godot 3.
-A 2D game representing our old retro game styles.
+Retro Apocalypse is created with Godot 3.
+A 2D game representing our old retro game styles where the player can play with multiple characters to try and stop a zombie apocalypse from spreading.

 ## CONTROLS
   * ESC: Exit fullscreen, if not in full screen then exit game